Return to PSTOS Home Page

 Looking East on Heron Street, date unknown.
 Note the decorative roof crown which is not present in photo below.

-According to Jim Stettner, the Weir Theatre, originally named the Rex, had a two-manual tubular pneumatic Kimball installed in 1910.
+According to Jim Stettner, the Weir Theatre, originally named the Rex, had a two-manual tubular pneumatic 8-rank Kimball installed in 1910.
+The organ had a free-standing case with a detached console.
+The facade was 5-sectional containing 49 gold-painted pipes that included speaking pipes of some of the Great 8' Open Diapason.

-In 1920, a Style 185 Wurlitzer (opus #341) was installed and the Kimball was moved to the First Presbyterian Church in Aberdeen.
+In 1920, a Style 185 Wurlitzer (opus #341) was installed.
 In 1937, parts of this instrument, including the console, were moved to Tacoma's King Roller Rink.
 Additional parts went to Seattle's Northwest Recording Studio.

 Looking East on Heron Street, Weir Theatre building on left, date unknown.
 Since there is no Weir signage, it's likely this photo pre-dates the theatre opening.